PKua007/rampack/README.md

   The shape parsing is done by `frontend/ShapeFactory`, so new shapes have to be registered there
 * observables implement `core/Observable` interface.
 They should be registered in `frontend/ObservableCollectorFactory`
-* volume scaling scheme (all dimensions at once vs a single one a time, linear vs logarithmic, etc.) is provided by `core/VolumeScaler` interface.
+* volume scaling scheme (all dimensions at once vs a single one a time, linear vs logarithmic, etc.) is provided by `core/VolumeScaler` and `core/TriclinicBoxScaler` interfaces.
 They are registered in `frontend/TriclinicVolumeScalerFactory`

 ### Documentation